Josh Gad: 2020–present: Expanding ventures

-Gad was set to serve as co-creator, co-writer, and executive-producer for a Beauty and the Beast prequel limited series for Disney+, in which he would also reprise his role as LeFou as a series regular.
+In the TV series Wolf Like Me (2022–2023), Gad plays Gary, a widowed father, raising his troubled 11-year-old daughter and the healing journey that ensues when a mysterious woman struggling with lycanthropy enters their lives.
+He was set to serve as co-creator, co-writer, and executive producer for a Beauty and the Beast prequel limited series for Disney+, in which he would reprise his role as LeFou as a series regular.
 However, the series was postponed indefinitely in February 2022 due to creative and scheduling issues.
-Gad was also announced to star as Nick Szalinski in the upcoming film Shrunk, a legacy-sequel to Honey, I Shrunk the Kids.
+Gad was announced to star as Nick Szalinski in the upcoming film Shrunk, a legacy-sequel to Honey, I Shrunk the Kids.

 From September 2023 to January 2024, he starred in Gutenberg!
 The Musical! with Andrew Rannells.
-The Cast Recording with the two released on May 3, 2024 digitally and physically on May 17, 2024.
+The cast recording with the two released on May 3, 2024 digitally and physically on May 17, 2024.
 Gad will make his debut as director with a biopic about Chris Farley with Paul Walter Hauser playing the lead role.
 Published by Dark Horse Comics in June 2024, Gad co-wrote alongside Ben and Max Berkowitz (Berkowitz Bros.) a four-issue comic book mini series, called The Writer, with interior art by Ariel Olivetti.
 The comic book series is inspired by Jewish folklore.
 Gad announced that he will be debuting his picture book called PictureFace Lizzy in fall of 2024.
-Gad's Frozen co-star, Kristen Bell, has been announced to be narrating PictureFace Lizzy.
-Recently, Gad announced he will be publishing a memoir in 2025 called In Gad We Trust.
-He is set to star in Spaceballs 2, which is being produced by himself and Mel Brooks.
+Gad's Frozen costar, Kristen Bell, has been announced to be narrating PictureFace Lizzy.
+Gad announced he will be publishing a memoir in 2025 called In Gad We Trust.
+He is set to star in Spaceballs: The New One, which is being produced by himself and Mel Brooks.

 In early July 2025, was announced that Gad had joined the regional production of Jesus Christ Superstar at the Hollywood Bowl as King Herod.
 However he had announced his withdrawal from the production later that month due to a COVID-19 infection, only to return for the final showing.
+He had a voice cameo as a mole named Paul Moldebrandt in Zootopia 2, released in 2025.
+In January 2026, Gad appeared as "a spoofed hyper-famous version of himself" in the Marvel Cinematic Universe TV series Wonder Man.